jonas-eschle/tf-pwa/docs/FAQ.rst

 Check the jac value,

-1.1 If all absulute value is small. it is acceptable beacuse of the precision.
+1.1 If all absulute value is small. it is acceptable because of the precision.

-1.2 If some absulte value is large.
+1.2 If some absolute value is large.
 It is the bad parameters or problem in models.

 1.3 Avoid negative weights